dotswg/dots-requirements/draft-ietf-dots-requirements.md

   of protocol security, subject to the interoperability and signal message size requirements above.

-G-006
+G-007
+: Message Replay Protection: In order to prevent a passive attacker from capturing and replaying old messages, DOTS protocols MUST provide a method for replay detection, such as including a timestamp or sequence number in every heartbeat sent between DOTS server and client.

+G-008
-: Bulk Data Exchange: While the resilience requirement above demands a small message size, there are scenarios in which infrequent bulk data exchange between a DOTS client and server are valuable, for example
+: Bulk Data Exchange: Infrequent bulk data exchange between DOTS client and server can also significantly augment attack response coordination, permitting such tasks as population of black- or white-listed source addresses; address group aliasing; exchange of incident reports; and other hinting or configuration supplementing attack response.
-  \[Move to use cases? -AM]:

-  * Population of black- or white-listed source addresses on the mitigator by the client, or similar configuration or hinting that will supplement attack response by the mitigator.

-  * Client discovery of available server signaling endpoints, allowing the client to establish signal sessions with multiple servers for redundancy.

-  * Address group aliasing, allowing the client and server to refer to arbitrarily-sized collections of client-controlled prefixes in beacons transmitted between the two.

-  * Pre-shared keys for transport- or message-level security.

-  * Exchange of managed incident or similarly organized reports. \[Too much overlap with MILE/RID? -AM]

-: As the resilience requirements above mandate small signal message size, a separate, secure data channel SHOULD be used for bulk data exchange.
-The mechanism for bulk data exchange is not yet specified.
+: As the resilience requirements for DOTS heartbeats mandate small signal message size, a separate, secure data channel utilizing an established reliable protocol SHOULD be used for bulk data exchange.
+The mechanism for bulk data exchange is not yet specified, but the nature of the data involved suggests use of a reliable, adaptable protocol with established and configurable conventions for authentication and authorization.

 Operational requirements
 ------------------------